aytuncilhan/NLP-Text-Classification/README.md

   * It's called a lazy learning algorithm or lazy learner because it doesn't perform any training when you supply the training data.
 Instead, it just stores the data during the training time and doesn't perform any calculations.
 It doesn't build a model until a query is performed on the dataset.
 This makes KNN ideal for data mining.
   * It's considered a non-parametric method because it doesn’t make any assumptions about the underlying data distribution.
 Simply put, KNN tries to determine what group a data point belongs to by looking at the data points around it.
 * The simplicity of the KNN algorithm fails to cope with the text data extracted from the filings and hence the accuracy seems to be lower compared to other more complex classifiers (e.g. that use kernels as LinearSVC or set of Decision Trees as Random Forest).
+* Nonetheless, approximately 50% accuracy is reached which is around 3 times better than baseline random selection of 12.5%.

 <br/><br/><br/>